 Constantia Waldorf School showed the group how to make an ‘E-ball,’ which reuses plastic bags by turning them into a soccer ball.
 Bernhard felt that this was a really cool way of recycling and Sophie explained how the money collected from selling the balls would be used to decrease the amount of water used by Waldorf school.
 How?

-South Peninsula school had conducted a green audit and found that a lot of money was being spent on electricity bills.
+South Peninsula High School in Diep River had conducted a green audit and found that a lot of money was being spent on electricity bills.
 They planned to host a fundraiser to buy LED lights to replace fluorescent bulbs in the places which used the most energy.
 They also wanted to create an indigenous garden at their school where people could sit and reflect and which will be watered with the school’s grey water.

 Taryn felt that ‘No-one thinks being environmentally friendly is cool, so we are going to change those perceptions.’

 Somerset College had already received the second eco-school flag, but were now aiming for a third!
 They planned to do this by putting in more energy saving light bulbs, encouraging lift clubs and doing a waste audit.
 They aimed to get a bio digester for the school.
 They were building a number of owl boxes for their local owls and during detention children would be sent to the river to de-weed the dam.

 Rhodes High School‘s motto was ‘saving the environment one dirt bag at a time.’
 They presented a detailed plan on how they would increase recycling through interclass competitions, and put more recycling bins around the school, including one in each classroom.
 The funds generated this way would go to underprivileged children.